PetroIvaniuk/llms-tools/README.md

 - [TaskMatrix](https://github.com/microsoft/visual-chatgpt) - connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting

 ## Evaluation
+- [SWE-bench](https://openai.com/index/introducing-swe-bench-verified/) - a benchmark for evaluating LLMs’ abilities to solve real-world software issues sourced from GitHub, by OpenAI
-- [promptbench] - a Unified Library for Evaluating and Understanding LLM
+- [promptbench](https://github.com/microsoft/promptbench) - a Unified Library for Evaluating and Understanding LLM
 - [Vibe-Eval](https://www.reka.ai/news/vibe-eval) - evaluation suite for measuring progress of multimodal language models, by Reka
 - [FACET](https://ai.meta.com/blog/dinov2-facet-computer-vision-fairness-evaluation) - FAirness in Computer Vision EvaluaTion - a new comprehensive benchmark for evaluating the fairness of computer vision models across classification, detection, instance segmentation, and visual grounding tasks
 - [Arthur Bench](https://www.arthur.ai/blog/introducing-arthur-bench) - an open-source evaluation tool for comparing LLMs, prompts, and hyperparameters for generative text models